How to update Debian packages manually and automatically?

 /etc/apt/sources.list -> Replace every instance of the old Debian OS (ex. buster or stretch) with the newer version.

-4. Update the packages index by running the command: sudo apt update
+4. Execute the Debian update package index by running the command: sudo apt update

 5. Once done, prepare the system for the upgrade by typing the command: sudo apt upgrade --without-new-pkgs